cvxgrp/scs/docs/src/examples/python/mat_completion.rst

 Low-Rank Matrix Completion
 ==========================

-This example shows how to use the positive semidefinite cone, as well as reusing a cached workspace (matrix factorization) and using warm-starting.
+This example shows how to use the :ref:`positive semidefinite cone <sdcone>`, as well as reusing a :ref:`cached workspace and using warm-starting <warm_start>`.

 Matrix completion is the problem of filling in missing data into a partially observed matrix where the measurements we are given have been corrupted by Gaussian noise.
 In low-rank matrix completion we have the additional prior knowledge that the matrix we are completing is low-rank.
 For simplicity we shall also assume that the matrix we are reconstructing is symmetric positive definite.
 A famous instance of this problem is the `Netflix prize
 <https://en.wikipedia.org/wiki/Netflix_Prize>`__.

 Concretely, we denote by :math:`\hat X \in \mathcal{S}^n_+` the true matrix